River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 `PrefabRef.m_Prefab` only tells you *which prefab entity* the instance came from.

 The prefab entity can already be modified by:
-- the game itself (upgrades combining stats, simulation adjustments)
+- the game itself (ex: upgrades/extensions combinging stats)
 - other mods
 - your own mod on earlier runs